USCGC Friedman

 USCGC Friedman (WMSL-760) was to be the eleventh of the United States Coast Guard.
-On June 5, 2025 it was announced per agreement between Huntington Ingalls Industries and the Trump administration that she had been cancelled.
+On 5 June 2025 it was announced per agreement between Huntington Ingalls Industries and the Trump administration that she had been cancelled.
 She was to be the first ship to be named after Elizebeth Smith Friedman, the famous American cryptologist.

 Development and design

 All of Legend-class cutters were constructed by Huntington Ingalls Industries and were part of the Integrated Deepwater System Program.
 They are of the high endurance cutter roles with additional upgrades to make it more of an asset to the Department of Defense during declared national emergency contingencies.
 The cutters are armed mainly to take on lightly armed hostiles in Low-Threat Environments.

 Construction and career

 Friedman and her sister ship were ordered on 21 December 2018.
 Construction by Huntington Ingalls Industries began on 11 May 2021.

-On June 5, 2025 it was announced the contract for the Friedman was cancelled, in an agreement between Huntington Ingalls Industries and the Trump administration.
+On June 5, 2025 it was announced the contract for Friedman was cancelled, in an agreement between Huntington Ingalls Industries and the Trump administration.

+Because of the similarity between the FF(X) frigate and the Legend-class cutter, the US Navy intends to utilize parts from the canceled Friedman to achieve the target of launching the first FF(X) frigate by late 2028.